Fsmash/demo/README.md

 The blocks each have their own "address" that is unique to the data they hold.
 A variable in Javascript is just a way for us as programmers to ask the computer for blocks of to hold our data during the **runtime** of our program.

-So "const" is a way for us to specify that a variable will always refer to the same block of data in memory at an address.
+So "const" in Javascript is a way for us to specify that a variable will always refer to the same block of data in memory at an address.
 Again, **black box** so we'll leave it at here.

 **object**: Objects in Javascript are a way for us to group a bunch of variables together under one "thing".
 Thing in this context refers the concept of "abstraction".
 A way of grouping relevant things together to accomplish something.
 Grouping variables (data) and functions (methods) together to accomplish something that it is all related to.